mniroy/Escher-AI-Doorbell/README.md

 ## 💻 Code Description

-### GPTChatLib Library
+### DAZI-AI Library
-Core library files that need to be copied to Arduino's libraries folder.
+A unified Arduino library that integrates all necessary components for AI voice assistant development.

 | Feature | Description |
 |---------|-------------|